augustoproiete/DevExpress-NuGet/README.md

 - Instead of generating a NuGet package for every assembly, the script could analyze the dependency chain and build clusters when possible - I'm not sure if it is worth the effort, though.
 I'm interested in hearing your opinion.

-Please [report any issues](https://github.com/caioproiete/DevExpress-NuGet/issues) you find and I'll try to fix as soon I can, and **remember you can always send a pull-request** ;).
+Please [report any issues](https://github.com/augustoproiete/DevExpress-NuGet/issues) you find and I'll try to fix as soon I can, and **remember you can always send a pull-request** ;).

 ## Release History

-Click on the [Releases](https://github.com/caioproiete/DevExpress-NuGet/releases) tab on GitHub.
+Click on the [Releases](https://github.com/augustoproiete/DevExpress-NuGet/releases) tab on GitHub.

 ## License
-Copyright 2014-2019 Caio Proiete
+Copyright 2014-2020 C. Augusto Proiete

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.